lhc1224/PIAL-Net/README.md

 ## ✨ Other Relevant Works <a name="9"></a>

-1.The paper "One-Shot Affordance Detection" was accepted by IJCAI2021 and the corresponding paper and code are available from [https://github.com/lhc1224/OSAD_Net](https://github.com/lhc1224/OSAD_Net).
+1.The paper "One-Shot Affordance Detection" was accepted by IJCAI2021 and the corresponding paper and code are available from  the [[link](https://github.com/lhc1224/OSAD_Net)].

 2.The paper "Phrase-Based Affordance Detection via Cyclic Bilateral Interaction" was accepted by IEEE Transactions on Artificial Intelligence (T-AI).
 The papers and code can be downloaded from the [[link](https://github.com/lulsheng/CBCE-Net)].

-3.The paper "Learning Affordance Grounding from Exocentric Images" was accepted by CVPR22 and the corresponding paper and code are available from [https://github.com/lhc1224/Cross-View-AG](https://github.com/lhc1224/Cross-View-AG).
+3.The paper "Learning Affordance Grounding from Exocentric Images" was accepted by CVPR22 and the corresponding paper and code are available from [[link](https://github.com/lhc1224/Cross-View-AG)].

-4.The paper "Grounding 3D Object Affordance from 2D Interactions in Images" and the corresponding code are obtained from [https://github.com/yyvhang/IAGNet](https://github.com/yyvhang/IAGNet).
+4.The paper "Grounding 3D Object Affordance from 2D Interactions in Images" and the corresponding code are obtained from the [[link](https://github.com/yyvhang/IAGNet)].

 ## 🔍 Citation <a name="9"></a>